ge419/parkinGait-ios/README.md

 - Once the user stops walking (and presses stop walking button), data collection stops and data processing begins.
 - Gravity is removed to isolate motion-related acceleration similar to Algorithm 3.3.
 - Acceleration magnitude is calculated using $ AccleMag = \sqrt{(a_x^2 + a_y^2+a_z^2)} $.
-- Fast Fourier Transform is applied to remove high frequency noise, and frequencies above `CUTOFF_FREQUENCY` are set to zero.
-Low-pass filter is used to
+- Fast Fourier Transform and low-pass filter is applied to remove high frequency noise, and frequencies above `CUTOFF_FREQUENCY` are set to zero.
 - Inverse FFT reconstructs the filtered acceleration signal for cleaner step detection.
+Note that the resulting filtered acceleration magnitude may be negative.
 - Similar to Algorithm 3.3, Step start (positive spark) is detected when acceleration exceeds `ACCEL_THRESHOLD`.
 Step end (negative spark) is detected when acceleration drops below `ACCEL_THRESHOLD`.
 A step is considered valid if its duration falls between MIN_DELTA_TIME (0.5s) and MAX_DELTA_TIME (2.0s).
 - If a previous timestamp exists, the acceleration is integrated to compute velocity, and velocity is integrated to compute position.
 This step tracks displacement over time and calculates step length.
 - After computing step length, integration is reset to avoid error accumulation.
 The step count is incremented, and the timestamp of the step is stored.
 - Average step length and variance are computed from detected steps and step length accuracy is compared against `TARGET_STEP_LENGTH`.
 The computed accuracy is used to provide feedback on the steps taken (whether to shorten or increase steps).
-Current cutoff for good steps are 90%.
+Current cutoff for good steps is 90%.

 #### 3.4.2 Insights
 - FFT filtering removes high frequency noise for cleaner step detection as it eliminates unwanted accelerometer noise.
 This means vibrations from phone movements that are not related to walking or taking steps will be filtered out.